 Acute Back Pain – Spinal Manipulation

-Does it give lower back pain relief - or not?
+Does manipulation give lower back pain relief?

 If you have got acute back pain sack your chiropractor, don't bother with physiotherapy and throw your anti-inflammatory tablets in the bin.
 Go for a walk and take paracetamol instead.
 These were the sorts of headlines in the British newspapers recently.